 Viewing archives for Honorary Fellows

 2009 was her annus mirabilis with two world cup wins, two player of the tournament awards, ICC player of the year, Wisden Cricketer of the Year, and an MBE.
-She remains heavily involved with the game from a governance perspective (ECB, MCC, Berkshire and Oxford University).
+She remains heavily involved with the game from a governance perspective (MCC, London Spirit and Oxford University).

 In her working life, she is a management consultant, working within the UK Higher Education sector for a not-for-profit organisation owned and run by UK universities.